disq-bio/disq/CODE_OF_CONDUCT.md

 ## Escalation

-To report an issue with the project leadership team, please contact [contact_person]
+To report an issue with the project leadership team, please contact Dr. Anthony D. Joseph, Ph.D., Chancellor's Professor, University of California, Berkeley.

 ## Attribution